 Schema structured data is what tells Google and other web giants what your business is about.
 The schema on your real estate website should reflect if you are a real estate agency, real estate broker, real estate agent and so on.

-The schema on your real estate site should also contain your exact Name, Address and Phone Number also known as NAP.
-Other tags schema include your hours of operation and what real estate markets you serve.
+The schema on your site should also contain your exact Name, Address and Phone Number also known as NAP.
+Other tags schema include your hours of operation, latitude and longitude of your office and what real estate markets you serve.